 If you are looking to become a certified nursing assistant (CNA), but cannot commit to a full time or day program, pursuing a CNA certification online may be a good alternative.
 More and more programs are offering online CNA classes making it both flexible and affordable to become a CNA and perform meaningful work in a growing field.
-While other degrees offer an abundance of online courses, CNA classes online tend to be a bit harder to find due to the hands-on nature of the clinical section of CNA training.
+While other degrees offer an abundance of online courses, CNA classes online tend to be a bit harder to find due to the hands-on nature of the clinical section of becoming a CNA.
+Our school selector tool often has online CNA programs available.
+Give it a try!

 Where Can I Find High-Quality Online CNA Programs?